Nick Holt: Western Kentucky

 On January 2, 2013, Holt was named defensive coordinator at Western Kentucky, under new head coach Bobby Petrino, hired by WKU after Willie Taggart left for South Florida.
 Holt and Petrino served together on Smith's staff at Idaho in 1990 and 1991 and again at Louisville in 1998.
-After Petrino left following the 2013 season, Holt turned down the offer to follow Petrino to Louisville.
-Holt would serve the next 3 seasons under Jeff Brohm.
-On December 5, 2016, Brohm was hired by Purdue, and Holt was promoted to interim head coach for the 2016 Boca Raton Bowl.
-Holt's Hilltoppers defeated the Memphis Tigers 51–31.
-Holt was considered a candidate for the full-time head coaching job, but when Western Kentucky hired Mike Sanford Jr., Holt knew he would need to find a job elsewhere.
+After Petrino left following the 2013 season, Holt turned down the offer to follow Petrino to Louisville, and served the next three seasons at WKU under Jeff Brohm.
+When Brohm was hired by Purdue in December 2016, Holt was promoted to interim head coach for the Boca Raton Bowl, and the Hilltoppers defeated the Memphis Tigers 51–31.
+He was considered a candidate for the full-time head coaching job, but Western Kentucky hired Mike Sanford Jr.

 Purdue

-On January 2, 2017, Holt was hired as the defensive coordinator for Purdue, following Brohm.
+Holt followed Brohm to Purdue and was hired as defensive coordinator on January 2, 2017.
+After three seasons, he was fired on December 9, 2019.

-On December 9, 2019, Purdue fired Holt.